sumitsingh306/splunk-gcp-functions/Retry/Installguide.md

 <br>EVENT : use this for Metrics going into Event index
 <br>RAW : use this for GCS Function re-try.
 <br>Do not set this value if not over-riding destination</td></tr>
+<tr><td>BATCH</td><td>Number of events to pull from Retry PubSub in one call.
+Note that higher numbers here will result in a higher execution time if there are significant number of events to pull from the topic.
+Take care not to set this too high, or adjust the function timeout to accomodate.<br>Default = 300</td></tr>
 </table>